 INTERNAL FINANCIAL CONTROL

-The Company has an Internal Control System commensurate with its operations’ size, scale and complexity.
+The Company has an Internal Financial Control System commensurate with the size, scale and complexity of its operations.
 The scope of the Internal Audit is decided by the Audit Committee and the Board.
-To maintain its objectivity and independence, the Board has appointed an external Internal Auditor, who reports to the Board’s Audit Committee on a periodic basis.
+To maintain its objectivity and independence, the Board has appointed an external Internal Auditor, which reports to the Audit Committee of the Board on a periodic basis.

-The Internal Auditor monitors and evaluates the efficacy and adequacy of Internal Control Systems in the Company, as well as its compliance with operating systems, accounting procedures, and policies for various functions of the Company.
-Based on the Internal Auditor’s Report, process owners undertake corrective action wherever required in their respective areas, strengthening the controls further.
-Audit observations and actions taken thereof are presented to the Audit Committee of the Board periodically.
+The Internal Auditor monitors and evaluates the efficacy and adequacy of Internal Control Systems in the Company, its compliance with operating systems, accounting procedures and policies for various functions of the Company.
+Based on the report of Internal Auditor, process owners undertake corrective action wherever required in their respective areas and thereby strengthen the controls further.
+Audit observations and actions taken thereof are presented to the Audit Committee of the Board on periodic basis.

-During the reporting year, Internal Financial Controls laid down by the Board were tested for adequacy & effectiveness, and no reportable material weakness in the design or operations was observed.
-The Company has policies and procedures in place to ensure the proper and efficient conduct of its business, safeguard assets, prevent and detect frauds and errors, ensure accuracy and completeness of accounting records, and prepare reliable financial information in a timely manner.
-Statutory Auditors have also given unmodified audit opinions on the adequacy of internal financial control systems with reference to financial statements.
+During the reporting year, Internal Financial Controls laid down by the Board were tested for adequacy & effectiveness and no reportable material weakness in the design or operations was observed.
+The Company has policies and procedures in place for ensuring proper and efficient conduct of its business, safeguarding of assets, prevention and detection of frauds and errors, accuracy and completeness of accounting records and timely preparation of reliable financial information.
+Statutory Auditors have also given unmodified audit opinion on adequacy of internal financial control systems with reference to financial statements.

 CORPORATE GOVERNANCE REPORT

-At Shivalik, we ensure that we evolve and diligently follow corporate governance guidelines and best practices, not just to boost long-term shareholder value but also to respect the rights of the minority.
-We consider it our inherent responsibility to disclose timely and accurate information regarding the Company’s operations and performance, leadership, and governance.
-A report on Corporate Governance, including the relevant Auditors’ Certificate regarding compliance with the conditions of Corporate Governance as stipulated in Regulation 34 (3) read with Part E of Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 is annexed and forms part of the Annual Report as ‘Annexure - C’.
+At Shivalik, we ensure that we evolve and follow the corporate governance guidelines and best practices diligently, not just to boost long-term shareholder value but also to respect the rights of the minority.
+We consider it our inherent responsibility to disclose timely and accurate information regarding the company’s operations and performance, leadership, and governance.
+A report on Corporate Governance including the relevant Auditors’ Certificate regarding compliance with the conditions of Corporate Governance as stipulated in Regulation 34 (3) read with Part E of Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 is annexed and forms part of the Annual Report as ‘Annexure - C’.

 RELATED PARTY TRANSACTIONS

-In compliance with the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirement) Regulations, 2015, the Company has formulated a Policy on dealing with Related Party Transactions (RPTs) as approved by the Board available on the Company’s website and can be accessed at https://www.shivalikbimetals.com/pdf/RPT-Policy-Final.pdf
+In compliance with the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirement) Regulations, 2015, the Company has formulated a Policy on dealing with Related Party Transactions (RPTs) as approved by the Board which is available on the Company’s website and can be accessed at https://www.shivalikbimetals.com/ pdf/RPT-Policy-Final.pdf

 The details of transactions proposed to be entered with Related Parties are placed before the Audit Committee for approval on an annual basis before the commencement of the financial year.
 Thereafter, a statement containing the nature and value of the transactions entered by the Company with Related Parties is presented for quarterly review by the Committee.
-Further, revised estimates or changes, if any, to the proposed transactions for the remaining period are also placed for approval by the Committee on a quarterly basis.
-Besides, the Related Party transactions entered during the year are also reviewed by the Board on a quarterly basis.
+Further, revised estimates or changes, if any to the proposed transactions for the remaining period are also placed for approval of the Committee on a quarterly basis.

-During the year, the Company had not entered into any related party transactions which could be considered ‘material’ in terms of Section 188 of the Act and rules made thereunder and according to the Policy of the Company on materiality of Related Party Transactions.
-Accordingly, no transactions are required to be reported in Form AOC-2.
-However, you may refer to Related Party transactions in Note No. 42 of the Standalone Financial Statements.
+During the year, the Company had not entered into any related party transactions which could be considered ‘material’ in terms of Section 188 of the Act and rules made thereunder and according to the policy of the Company on materiality of Related Party Transactions.
+Accordingly, there are no transactions that are required to be reported in Form AOC-2.
+However, you may refer to Related Party transactions in Note No. 43 of the Standalone Financial Statements.

 CORPORATE SOCIAL RESPONSIBILITY

-As a responsible corporate citizen, the Company has been undertaking and participating in socially important projects in the fields of health, education, environment conservation, and rural development.
+As a responsible corporate citizen, the Company has been undertaking and participating in the socially important projects in the fields of healthcare, education, environment conservation, rural development, among others.

-The Company has also framed a CSR Policy in accordance with the provisions of the Companies Act, 2013 and the rules made thereunder.
-The CSR Policy of the Company, the Projects approved by the Board, the composition of the CSR Committee and other relevant details are disclosed on the website of the company at https://wwwshyalikbimetals.com/imaaes/pdf/SBCL-CSR-Policv-2021.pdf
+The Company has also framed a CSR Policy in accordance with the provisions of the Companies Act, 2013 and rules made thereunder.
+The CSR Policy of the Company, the Projects approved by the Board, the composition of the CSR Committee and other relevant details are disclosed on the website of the Company at https://www.shivalikbimetals.com/about-us. php?pageId=32

-The Annual Report on the CSR activities undertaken by the Company during the financial year under review, is annexed to this Report as ‘Annexure - D’.
+The Annual Report on the CSR activities undertaken by the Company during the financial year under review, in the prescribed format is annexed to this Report as ‘Annexure - D’.

 PARTICULARS OF EMPLOYEES